Demystifying HIPAA Compliance for Telepractice

 "GoToMeeting and GoToWebinar include 128 bit end-to-end AES encryption and other security features that allow any company to maintain HIPAA compliance while using the solutions."

-Remember that compliance includes the use of a secure platform as just one element of a compliant practice.
-As the infographic by The Connected Clinician indicates, a risk management strategy that identifies and addresses all points of possible access is what is needed for a compliant telepractice.
+Remember that compliance includes using a secure platform as just one element of a compliant practice.
+A risk management strategy that identifies and addresses all points of possible access is what is needed for a compliant telepractice.

 Here is the takeaway: there does not, to date, appear to be any magical solution to ensure that your telepractice is HIPAA-compliant.
 What you do to ensure the privacy of your clients is instead a process of understanding and mitigating the risks, and then explaining this process to your clients.